-HeRO Vascular Access Device (Hemodialysis Reliable Outflow) - A New Option For Long-Term Dialysis Patients Vascular surgeons at Sentara Norfolk General Hospital were the third site in the United States to implant the FDA approved HeRO device.
+HeRO Vascular Access Device (Hemodialysis Reliable Outflow) offers a new option for long-term dialysis patients.
+Vascular surgeons at Sentara Norfolk General Hospital were the third site in the United States to implant the FDA-approved HeRO device.
+Meet our vascular physicians.

 .Reprinted with permission of Hemosphere, Inc.